 Where a licensee is served with a requirement to retain or intercept electronic communications and it does not consider the request to be feasible then the licensee may refer the matter back to Surveillance Commissioner.
-The licensee may also refer the matter to the Communications Regulator to undertake a review of whether the request is proportionate to the purpose for which it is intended requiring a person to take specified steps to intercept an electronic communication or class of communications and disclose the intercepted material.
+The licensee may also refer the matter to the Communications Regulator to undertake a review of whether the request is proportionate to the purpose for which it is intended.